 - What happens after I register?

-AIR is open to nonprofit organizations, student groups, community groups, as well as visual and performing artists.
+AIR is open to nonprofit organizations, student groups, community and religious groups, and individual visual and performing artists.

 That’s up to you!
 Your team can either build a site from scratch or do an accessible redesign of your existing site.
 Your team is there to develop the site that best suits you and your organization’s needs.

-Not Exactly.
-Your team will build the website using the content you provide.
-You are responsible for preparing all content (including page names, written content, images, and videos) for your website.
-This includes:
+Your team has technical expertise but YOU are the expert in your work and mission.
+You are responsible for preparing all content (including page names, written content, images, and videos) for your team to apply design principles and coding techniques.
+You should be prepared to provide:

 We are only able to develop sites that are hand coded or created through tools like WordPress, Kirby, Gatsby, or others that have made a commitment to accessibility and allow developers to access the site's HTML.
-Some block based tools (like Squarespace or Wix) cannot produce fully accessible websites, so we cannot use those tools for this competition.
+Some block based tools (like Squarespace or Wix) cannot produce fully accessible websites, so strongly advice against using those tools for the AIR competition.

 If you have a question about the tool that you use or plan to use for your site, please ask us at firstname.lastname@example.org.